What are the benefits of alpha-linolenic acid (ALA)?

 What is ALA?

-Alpha-linolenic acid (ALA) (see Probiotics Learning Lab for glossary) is one of the fats that makes up Omega 3 polyunsaturated fatty acid, and is found in plant oils such as flaxseed, pumpkin seeds and walnut oils.
+Alpha-linolenic acid (ALA) (see Learning Lab for glossary) is one of the fats that makes up Omega 3 polyunsaturated fatty acid, and is found in plant oils such as flaxseed, pumpkin seeds and walnut oils.
 Seed oils are the richest source of ALA.
 Some studies have shown ALA may help to maintain normal cholesterol levels.

 OptiBac 'For your cholesterol'